hil-se/searchAPI/README.md

 # searchAPI

-This is a simple example package.
-You can use
+This is a simple search API that works well with ARXIV.